 One clear imperative involves ensuring strong, trust-based relationships and meaningful partnerships between vendors and energy players.
-Organizations, like software vendors and consultants that support power and utilities companies, will need to familiarize themselves with the new regulations.
+Software vendors and consultants that support power and utilities companies need to familiarize themselves with the requirements.
 These organizations will potentially need to adjust their operations in order to preserve business relationships.
-Responsible entities also need to know what repercussions vendors could face that do not comply with stipulated incident and vulnerability reporting as well as what the form and channel will look like for vulnerability and incident notifications between vendors and the responsible entity.
+Responsible entities also need to know what repercussions vendors could face that do not comply with incident and vulnerability reporting, and what the form and channel will look like for vulnerability and incident notifications between vendors and the responsible entity.

-Responsible entities should develop a strategy.
-First, determine CIP-013-1 responsibility and ownership in terms of the business and the compliance organization.
-Second, begin a dialogue with key stakeholders and vendors on the impact CIP-013-1 compliance will have on their organizations.
-Third, make sure the organization has enough time to define and implement the new controls and to demonstrate evidence of compliance within the enforcement timeframe.
+Compliance is not a one-off exercise.
+It is a strategic choice and should be supported by an adequate policy.
+Power and utilities facilities should, first, determine CIP-013-1 responsibility and ownership.
+The second step is to begin a dialogue with key stakeholders and vendors on the impact CIP-013-1 compliance will have on their organizations.
+Third, make sure the organization has enough time and resources to define and implement the controls and demonstrate evidence of compliance.